xcarpentier/developers.scalingo.com/markdown/index.md

 --- row ---

-* Your account has exceeded the free tier, please add a payment card - error 402
+### Exceeding free tier - 402 Payment Required

+--- row ---

 If you try to do an action unallowed in the free tier, you will get an error 402 Payment Required.